-The competency rating scale is used to determine whether an applicant has achieved the required level of competence to gain licensure.
-It measures the level of overall competence, not the level of success an applicant achieved in a specific situation.
+The competency rating scale is used to determine whether a candidate has achieved the required level of competence to gain licensure.
+It measures the level of overall competence, not the level of success a candidate achieved in a specific situation.

-When rating the competencies for professional engineering licensure, it needs to be clear that they are not only performing well in the circumstances they have encountered to date, but they have also demonstrated the capacity to handle situations likely to be encountered in the future.
+When rating the competencies for professional engineering licensure, it must be clear that they are not only performing well in the circumstances they have encountered to date, but they have also demonstrated the capacity to handle probable future situations.